SugarRuy/CVPR21_Transferred_Hash/README.md

 Only supports CUDA.

-Basically you will at least need Python 3 and PyTorch 1.0+ to run this program.(I was a big fun of Python2 but...)
+Basically you will at least need Python 3 and PyTorch 1.0+ to run this program.

 Suggest to install with conda.
 The yml file for virtual env will be available soon.